17 December 2018

 There are certain types of invention that can’t be patented.
 These include:

 Applying for a patent is a long process that can either be made directly by yourself in the UK, or with the help of professionally qualified IP experts.
-The application for a patent must be made at a Patent Office such as the UK Intellectual Property Office or the European Patent Office, and has to include your personal details, your request for a patent, a set of claims (numbered clauses) that define the scope of protection sought, and a detailed description of your invention that explains how your invention works.
+The application for a patent must be made at a patent office such as the UKIPO or the European Patent Office, and has to include your personal details, your request for a patent, a set of claims (numbered clauses) that define the scope of protection sought, and a detailed description of your invention that explains how your invention works.
 This description will preferably also include drawings of your invention.
 Due to the complexities involved (particularly with regard to drafting the claims) it is strongly recommended that an IP expert is used to help with the drafting and filing of the patent application.
 Once the patent application has been filed, it is extremely difficult to make changes or corrections, and so the patent application needs to be correct from the start.

 It’s essential to apply for a patent as soon as possible, because anything about your invention that is in the public domain can be used against your patent application to cast doubts over whether your invention is new or inventive.

-Mathys & Squire are intellectual property attorneys with expertise in patents, trade marks and design protection, copyright law and IP litigation.
+Mathys & Squire is intellectual property attorneys with expertise in patents, trade marks and design protection, copyright law and IP litigation.
 Get in touch today to discuss your invention and to receive expert advice about whether your invention is patentable.

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.